denniepatton/Triton/README.md

  of whatever input is provided with additional "reject_reason" and "site_ID" columns.
 These sites may then be run in individual mode
  (in which case modifications in the "name" column may be required if identical between sites) to examine reason for removal.

-\* these features are only output if a window is set, otherwise np.nan is reported
+\* these features are only output if a window mode is used, otherwise np.nan is reported
 \** sequence is based on the reference, not the reads (nt frequency, in composite mode)
-\*** minus-one, plus-one, and inflection locs are only called if a window is set, and supersede peak/trough
+\*** minus-one, plus-one, and inflection locs are only called if a window mode is used, and supersede peak/trough

 ### Uses

 Triton may be used either as an endpoint in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as a processing step for further feature extraction from output profiles.
-Biomarkers reported directly from
+Features reported directly from
-Triton can be used to distinguish cancer lineages (see Publications) in traditional machine learning approaches, specific profiles may be plotted for qualitative analysis, or profile outputs may be utilized in signal-based analyses and learning structures, e.g. Convolutional Neural Networks (CNNs).
+Triton can be used in traditional machine learning approaches, specific profiles may be plotted with accompanying scripts for qualitative analysis, or profile outputs may be utilized in signal-based analyses and learning structures, e.g. Convolutional Neural Networks (CNNs).
+Triton features have already been used to distinguish heterogenous cancer lineages via [Keraon](https://github.com/denniepatton/Keraon), and output profiles of TSSs in conjunction with features from matched gene bodies are utilized in [Proteus](https://github.com/denniepatton/Proteus) to predict individual genes' expression directly from cfDNA (see [publications](#publications)).

 ### Publications